mickael-ange/icinga2-ansible/doc/icinga2-web2-vagrant.md

 I have same kind of problems with notifications.

+**Question**:

-**Wondering**: Is there any IDO or Icinga2 configuration to get the database populate with Comments, Downtimes, etc..?
+Is there any IDO or Icinga2 configuration to get the database populate with Comments, Downtimes, etc..?

+**Answer**:

+As explained in the documentation:

+> categories Optional.
+The types of information that should be written to the database.

+So when I removed categories from my `ido-pgsql.conf` configuration.
+I restart Icinga2 then the data are written in the DB as expected. `Comments`, `Downtimes`, well everything I wanted is listed the UI now.

+I also removed the `cleanup` section as it is probably not what I want too.

+The final ido-pgsql.conf configuration:

+    library "db_ido_pgsql"

+    object IdoPgsqlConnection "ido-pgsql" {
+      user = "icinga"
+      password = "icinga"
+      host = "localhost"
+      database = "icinga"
+      table_prefix = "icinga_"
+      instance_name = "icinga2"
+      instance_description = "icinga2 instance"
+    }